Curse of Dimensionality in Neural Network Optimization: Introduction

 The curse of dimensionality has rarely been explored in the context of neural network optimization theory, particularly concerning the computational expense of gradient descent-based training.
 This is largely due to the inherently challenging nature of the non-convex optimization problem.
 Extensive research has been dedicated to analyzing convergence properties under an over-parameterized (i.e., sufficiently wide) regime~\cite{allen2019convergence,chen2022feature,du2018gradient,du2019gradient,li2020learning,liu2022loss,oymak2020toward,soltanolkotabi2018theoretical,zhou2021local,zou2019improved,zou2020gradient}.
 Most of these studies aim to establish positive results, demonstrating linear convergence to global or local minima of the empirical risk function with high probability, provided that certain assumptions on network width and training data hold.
 Although a negative result was shown in~\cite{shamir2019exponential} that exponential convergence time can occur, this result is derived from a one-dimensional linear neural network—a highly specific and atypical setting.
 Furthermore, in that case, the exponential dependence is only related to the depth of the neural network, instead of the dimension of the learning target.

 While the curse of dimensionality in neural network optimization remains an open question, an interesting negative result is presented in~\cite{wojtowytsch2020can} for shallow network training without imposing any assumptions on network width.
 Specifically, it is shown that there exists a Lipschitz continuous target function for which the population risk cannot decay faster than $t^{-\frac{4}{d-2}}$ under the gradient flow of either empirical risk or population risk in the mean-field regime.
-Intuitively, this result implies that, in general, when learning Lipschitz continuous functions using a shallow neural network, no fewer than $\Omega((\frac{1}{\epsilon})^{\frac{d-2}{4}})$ gradient descent steps are sufficient to achieve a population risk smaller than $\epsilon > 0$.
+This result suggests that, in general, when learning Lipschitz continuous functions using a shallow neural network, gradient flow training requires at least $\Omega((\frac{1}{\epsilon})^{\frac{d-2}{4}})$ units of time to achieve a population risk smaller than $\epsilon > 0$.
 The space of Lipschitz continuous functions is vast, making it unsurprising that a particularly challenging target function can be found within this space, leading to the curse of dimensionality in optimization.